 Step 1: STA requirements:

 If the STA chooses to initiate FILS shared key authentication, the STA first chooses a random 16 octet nonce.
-It then determines whether to attempt PMKSA caching.
-If so, it generates a list of one or more PMKSA identifiers, otherwise it constructs an EAP-Initiate/Re-auth packet as specified in IETF RFC6696, with the following additional clarification:
+It then determines whether to attempt PMKSA caching or not.
+If it desires to attempt PMKSA caching, it generates a list of one or more PMKSA identifiers.
+A STA performing PMKSA caching also optionally generates an EAP-Initiate/Re-Auth packet.
+STAs not attempting PMKSA cachinggenerates an EAP-Initiate/Re-auth packet.
+The EAP-Initiate/Re-Auth packet is generated according to IETF RFC6696, the following additional clarification:

 The STA then constructs an Authentication frame with the Authentication algorithm number set to "Fast Initial Link Setup authentication" <ANA-1> (see 8.4.1.1 (Authentication Algorithm Number field)) and the Authentication transaction sequence number set to one (1).
-The random nonce shall be encoded in the FILS nonce field (see 8.4.1.57 (FILS Nonce field)), and the FILS authentication type shall be set to indicate the specific type of FILS authentication.If PMKSA caching is being attempted, the PMKID list shall be constructed out of the list of PMKSA identifiers that are shared with the target AP, otherwise, the EAP-Initiate/Re-auth packet shall be copied into the FILS wrapped data field (see 8.4.2.184 (FILS Wrapped Data element)).
+The random nonce shall be encoded in the FILS nonce field (see 8.4.1.57 (FILS Nonce field)), and the FILS authentication type shall be set to indicate the specific type of FILS authentication.If a list of PMKSA identifiers was generated, it shall be used to constructthe PMKID list element.
+The EAP-Initiate/Re-auth packet, if generated, shall be copied into the FILS wrapped data field (see 8.4.2.184 (FILS Wrapped Data element)).
 If PFS is desired, the chosen finite cyclic group shall be encoded in the Finite Cyclic Group field (see 8.4.1.42 (Finite Cyclic Group field)) and the ephemeral public key shall be encoded in the Element field (see 8.4.1.40 (Element field)) according to the element to octet-string conversion in 11.3.7.2.4 (Element to octet string conversion).

 The STA shall transmit the Authentication frame to the AP